WingsMaker/imagebot/README.md

 var apiKey = "__replace_here__";

-[8] Save the script and REDO the deployment process in step 4 since the code has been changed to fill in the webappUrl, token, apiKey.
+[8] Save the script and REDO the deployment process in step 4 since the code has been changed, need to update the value of webappUrl in [7].

 [9] Run the "setWebhook" function for only once to make sure actual telegram bot able to callback this google web app.
 ![image](https://user-images.githubusercontent.com/32192638/209759943-7c559c72-9a68-4b45-a864-639a3b9e11e6.png)